klcodanr/roman-numeral/README.md

 ## Production Deployment

-The application is running in DigitalOcean at https://roman-numeral.danklco.com/romannumeral?query=23 inside a Kubernetes cluster with the following architecture:
+The application is running at https://roman-numeral.danklco.com/romannumeral?query=23 inside a DigitalOcean Kubernetes cluster with the following architecture:

 ![Architecture](./docs/Architecture.png)

+The application is fronted by CloudFlare providing a CDN / DNS and then a nginx-based LoadBalancer required by DigitalOcean to open their Kubernetes clusters to the internet.

+The production deployment process is run through the

 ## Metrics